Be a compassionate traveler

 What to avoid

 Animal cruelty can be a by-product of tourism.
-Animal circuses, zoos, bullfights and ‘swim with dolphin’ programs are all examples of animal exploitation in the name of entertainment.
+Animal circuses, parks, zoos, bullfights and ‘swim with dolphin’ programs are all examples of animal exploitation in the name of entertainment.
 Before you travel, ask if your tour operator has a policy on animal protection – and encourage them to introduce one if they don’t.
 Once you’re away, help to protect animals by following these practical tips:

 - Wild animals belong in the wild.
 If you do want to see animals when you travel, observe them in their natural habitat by joining eco-friendly tours such as whale-watching tours.